 The current experiment with rCom was done using Chip-seq, CellChat, CellTalkDB and KEGG to utilize the causal information curated in the database.
 But it can be easily extended to use other databases like BioGrid [25].
-Our literature survey for the gene related with identified cell type gave us the confidence of our proposed frame work.
-We anticipate that the literature survey should produce a high hit ratio since the rCom uses well curated biological databases as the publishers has intended.
-A limitation in our rCom is the lack of mechanism that can handle the dropouts in scRNA-seq data.
-How to choose an appropriate imputing method and combine in the rCom is an interesting future problem.
+Our literature survey for the gene related with identified cell type gave us the confidence of our proposed frame work..

 ACKNOWLEDGMENTS